pablodecm/phd_thesis/src/010_introduction.md

-projects mentioned and presented here are nothing but the first step of what is possible; and the evolution of data analysis techniques and tools could be a promising route for the advancement of our understanding of basic building blocks of the universe.
+projects mentioned and presented here are nothing but the first step of what is possible; and the evolution of data analysis techniques and tools could be a promising route for the advancement of our understanding of the basic building blocks of the universe.

 This thesis is organised as follows.
 [Chapter @sec:theory] provides